Flag of Kazakhstan: Republic of Kazakhstan

-Unlike other formerly Soviet nations, like Georgia, Belarus or Ukraine, Kazakhstan did not have an official flag before becoming part of the Soviet Union.
+Unlike other formerly Soviet nations, like Armenia, Azerbaijan, Belarus or Ukraine, Kazakhstan did not have an official flag before becoming part of the Soviet Union.
 Kazakhstan kept its Soviet flag up until 4 June 1992.

-The Government of Kazakhstan organized a contest on 2 January 1992, which received these proposed flags:

-The designer of the current flag, Shaken Niyazbekov, had originally colored the ornament red.
+The Government of Kazakhstan organized a contest on 2 January 1992, which received several proposals.
+The designer of the current flag, Shaken Niyazbekov, had originally coloured the ornament red.
 This was changed in July 1992 to the current shade of gold.